-The Western Carolina Medical Society Foundation (WCMSF) has recently announced the renaming of its Project Access® Fund to the Dr. Suzanne Landis Project Access® Fund, according to CEO/Executive Director Miriam Schwarz.
+The Western Carolina Medical Society (WCMS) has recently announced the renaming of its Project Access® Fund to the Dr. Suzanne Landis Project Access® Fund according to CEO/Executive Director Miriam Schwarz.

-A dedicated network of more than 500 Buncombe County physicians along with Mission Hospital, local pharmacies, WCMSF Interpreter Network Interpreters, mental health providers, community service navigators, generous volunteers--all supported by donations from businesses and individuals in the community, provide healthcare through Project Access® to individuals in Buncombe and Madison Counties at low or no cost.
+A dedicated network of more than 500 Buncombe County physicians along with Mission Hospital, local pharmacies, WCMS Interpreter Network Interpreters, mental health providers, community service navigators, generous volunteers--all supported by donations from businesses and individuals in the community, provide healthcare through Project Access® to individuals in Buncombe County without reimbursement.
 Project Access® is not health insurance, it is however a way to help our community members stabilize their health so that health insurance is more attainable.

-“It was the first time that charity care from physicians was truly comprehensive and continuous,” says Landis.
-“Before, doctors would donate their services in an uncoordinated, intermittent way, and without the support of laboratories, pharmacies or hospitals.
+“It was the first time that charity care from physicians was truly coordinate,” says Landis.
+“Before, doctors would donate their services, but without the support of laboratories, pharmacies or hospitals.
 That care was limited,” she adds.

 More information about The Dr. Suzanne Landis Project Access® Fund or about Western Carolina Medical Society Foundation contact Miriam Schwarz, CEO/Executive Director at 828-274.2267 or email@example.com.